 Katrina Alcorn a writer and user experience designer.
 Her writing has appeared many places including The New York Times (Motherlode), TIME.com, and The Huffington Post.
 Maxed Out is her first book.
 She lives in Oakland, CA with her husband and three children.
 Find her at her blog, Facebook, her professional site, or Twitter (@kalcorn).

 Keiler Roberts teaches comics at the School of the Art Institute of Chicago and lives in Evanston, Illinois with her husband, daughter and dog.
 The Comics Journal said of her third book, Miseryland, that she “captures human nature in all its quirky contradiction.”
 Her Ignatz-award winning autobiographical series Powdered Milk can be seen at www.keilerroberts.com.
-Her new book, Sunburning, will be released by Koyama Press in May.
+Her new book, Sunburning, has just been released by Koyama Press.
 Author photo by Glitter Guts.

 Kendra Lubalin is a mother of two, a coach, a teacher, and a writer/blogger.
 She is a queer parent and a parent of an autistic child, thereby belonging to two parenting communities that are frequently in direct conflict with each other.
 She writes a coaching blog at gettherecoaching.com and can empower you to change your life if your life needs changing.
 Currently she has just completed a children’s chapter book in which, while there are queer parents, that fact is completely incidental to the plot.
 She also writes stories about childhood for adults.
 You can follow her @kendralubalin on Twitter or @kendralubalin on Medium.